cypress-io/cypress/npm/cypress-schematic/README.md

 ✅  Scaffold base Cypress files and directories

-✅  Optional: prompt you to remove Protractor and reconfigure default `ng e2e` command to use Cypress.
+✅  Optional: prompt you to add or update the default `ng e2e` command to use Cypress.

 ## Usage ⏯